Multifaceted/ddpg/README.md

 ## About The Project

-In the discrete-action case of a multi-agent auction setting, Calvano Initialization was at- tempted with success.
-This project seeks to showcase its counterpart in the continuous- action setting.
+In the discrete-action case of a multi-agent auction setting, Calvano Initialization was attempted with success.
+This project seeks to showcase its counterpart in the continuous-action setting.
 As the algorithm applied in the discrete case is Q-learning with Q-function in the matrix form, the counterpart in the continuous case is naturally Deep Deterministic Policy Gradient.
 In continuous case, without pre-train, within limited steps of exploration (10K), we observe that the agents are able to figure out the order on average, but not the Nash Equilibrium, especially for individual runs.
-In this case, Calvano Initialization will help agents to converge faster and reach Nash Equilibrium
+In this case, Calvano Initialization will help agents to converge faster and reach Nash Equilibrium.

 <!-- GETTING STARTED -->